Palle Rama Rao: Other contributions

-Recognition
+Awards and recognition

 Professor Rama Rao was conferred the Shanti Swarup Bhatnagar Prize for Engineering Science in 1979, Homi J. Bhabha Award for Applied Sciences (1986), Padma Shri (1989), Prize for Materials Science by INSA (1989), Tata Gold Medal (1992) by Indian Institute of Metals (IIM), Platinum Medal (1994), National Metallurgist by the Union Ministry of Steel (1999), Jawaharlal Birth Centenary Award by the Indian Science Congress Association (ISCA) (1999), Padma Bhushan (2001), Sisir Kumar Mitra Memorial Lecture Award (2001), Meghnad Saha Medal (2004), Millennium Plaque of Honour (2003), Life Time Achievement Award" instituted by the Ministry of Steel, Government of India, Ashutosh Mukherjee Memorial Award (2009), G. M. Modi Award For Innovative Science, 2011 & Technology and Padma Vibhushan, 2011.

 He was elected International Fellow of the Royal Academy of Engineering (UK), the Academy of Sciences for the Developing World, Ukrainian Academy of Sciences, Kyiv, Indian Academy of Sciences, Bangalore, US National Academy of Engineering (2012), National Academy of Sciences, India, Allahabad and Indian National Academy of Engineering.

-He has been President, Indian Academy of Sciences, Bangalore (1995–98), Indian National Academy of Engineering (2001–02), ISCA (General President) (1997–98), IIM (1990–91), Materials Research Society of India (1992–94), Indian Nuclear Society (2008–09), and International Congress on Fracture (1989–93); and Vice-President, International Union of Materials Research Societies (2002–03).
+He has been president, Indian Academy of Sciences, Bangalore (1995–98), Indian National Academy of Engineering (2001–02), ISCA (General President) (1997–98), IIM (1990–91), Materials Research Society of India (1992–94), Indian Nuclear Society (2008–09), and International Congress on Fracture (1989–93); and vice-president, International Union of Materials Research Societies (2002–03).
 American Society of Materials awarded him their Distinguished Life Membership in 2004.